 The location selected on purpose on a hill over a loop of the Trieux River, the altitude, the wealth…are the main aspects of the power of the local lord whose any other person in the community was a vassal.

 In 1532 Brittany was attached to the French crown, it became part of France, so such fortresses were not useful anymore although garrisons could be stationed in.

 It was both a fortress and a lord residence, as you will notice through the main wings of the building.

-It is a great example of a wealthy medieval castle where you will see how people lived.
+It is a great example of a wealthy medieval castle.

 Until recently, the 19th century, it was a prosperous farm located in a beautiful park on a hill with a gorgeous and impressive view of the valley.

 (Entrance fee included, we recommend 8 am pick up, lunch not included)